Brief Resolved Unexplained Event (BRUE)

 Aim

-This guideline provides an evidence based framework for the uniform and safe management of infants presenting at Perth Children’s Hospital (PCH) with a Brief Resolved Unexplained Event (BRUE) – previously referred to as Apparent Life Threatening Event (ALTE).
+This guideline provides an evidence based framework for the uniform and safe management of infants presenting at Perth Children’s Hospital with a Brief Resolved Unexplained Event (BRUE) – previously referred to as Apparent Life Threatening Event (ALTE).

 Definitions